ryanemmans/storefront/README.md

 - As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock
 - As a user, I want to know that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it

+### **Phase 4 Requirements**

+In phase 4, we will be completing work on our Virtual Store by adding two full page views to the application: Product Details and Checkout

+- As a user, I want to see a full detail view of a product so that I can make a more informed choice about purchasing it.
+- As a user, I want to view my full cart and initiate the checkout process so that I can purchase my items and have them delivered

 ### Application Flow:

 User sees a list of categories